-BAFTA Awards Winners List: Casey Affleck & More
+BAFTA Awards Winners List: ‘La La Land,’ Casey Affleck & More

 Wow, what a night!
 The EE British Academy Film Awards brought the star wattage and the teary eyed acceptance speeches you could want!
 We’ve got the list of who won every award of the night right here!

 The EE British Academy Film Awards also known as the BAFTAs wowed audiences again on Feb.
-12. TK continued its’ incredible winning streak on the way to Academy Awards.
-The ceremony was a TK affair and many had lots to say about TK.
+12. La La Land continued its’ incredible winning streak on the way to Academy Awards.
+The ceremony was definitely a swanky affair.

 The awards show honored the best of film both from the United Kingdom as well as around the world.
-TK and TK were big winners of the night.
+I, Daniel Blake was a big winner of the night too.
 Check out the full list below:

 BEST FILM